 Thank you to everyone who has taken part in the first Living Ministry survey.
 We've had a great response rate and hugely value your time, effort and honesty, and also your feedback which will allow us to refine the questions and make them even more relevant in future.
-The survey is now closed and we are busy working through the findings, which will be posted on these pages as they emerge.
+You can download the report here.

 Chaplains, incumbents, priests-in-charge, ordained local ministers, diocesan officers, bishops, archdeacons, rural deans, curates, assistant ministers, ministers in secular employment, pioneers, theological educators, administrators, church planters, team vicars, stipendiary ministers, self-supporting ministers, house-for-duty ministers, ministers with permission to officiate… The 20,400 ministers currently ordained in the Church of England perform a vast array of roles in widely differing contexts.
 How do they move through their ministry and live their vocation?

 Researchers in the CofE's Ministry Division are undertaking an exciting new research project to understand the journeys clergy make through training and ordained ministry.
 Building on the Experiences of Ministry Project and the Vocational Pathways research, Living Ministry will track ministers from four cohorts, returning at regular intervals to find out what and how they are doing.
 Asking the key question, ‘what enables ministers to flourish in ministry?’ the project will explore clergy wellbeing and effectiveness and, in particular, how these relate to ministerial training and development.

 Living Ministry is an exciting piece of extended research conducted by the Ministry Division with potential to be of huge benefit both to clergy and to the wider church.

 Follow the links on the left and download the project summary below to find out more about the research questions, methods and findings.